This country-specific Q&A provides an overview to real estate laws and regulations that may occur in the Ireland.

 Is it common for commercial real estate transfers to be effected by way of share transfer as well as asset transfer?

-Historically yes, but not in the last six years when there was only a small difference in respective stamp duty rates on asset and share transfers.
-It is likely to become more commonplace again in light of the increase in rate of stamp duty on asset transfers from 2% to 6% in 2017 unless the Government increases duty on transfers of shares deriving their value from real estate.
-Also, as many large commercial properties are now held in ICAVs with no stamp duty payable on ICAV share transfers, we expect that disposal of ICAV owned properties will frequently be by way of share transfer.
+Historically yes, but it is not as common in the last six years mainly as there was only a small difference in respective stamp duty rates on asset and share transfers.
+This is likely to become more commonplace again as stamp duty for commercial property was increased from 2% to 6% in Budget 2018 (unless the Government increases duty on transfers of shares deriving their value from real estate).

 On the sale of interests in land does the benefit of any occupational leases and income automatically transfer?